IsabelJoseph101/steam_recommendation_system/README.md

 # Steam recommendation system

 For this project i created a recommendation system for steam games.
-A second sentence goes here says why it matters.
+My goal for this project is to provide more accurate predictions regarding providing a user with recommendations.

 You can also link to
 * [Your Email]()